Students and Organizations

 - Office of Student Conduct staff will support respondents by assisting them in identifying resources, which, based on personal needs, will further support them throughout the conduct process.

-- How do I prepare for a conduct conference?
+- How do I prepare for a conduct conversation?

 - Review the Code of Conduct, which includes information on conduct procedures.